If you’re still looking for the right place, read our guide on Getting a flat.

 The security deposit is refundable.
 However, some landlords may include a provision stating that the deposit won’t be returned if you terminate the contract before a certain period of time has elapsed.
 Be aware of such clause.

-We’ve written more about deposit refunds in an article by a lawyer and a real estate agent: How to leave your flat and get your deposit back
+We’ve written more about deposit refunds in an article by a lawyer and a real estate agent: How to leave your flat and get your deposit back.

-You can also download the templates of letters to send to your landlord if they’re not returning the deposit.
+Read a guide and download the templates of letters to send to your landlord if they’re not returning the deposit.

 Moving in and out

-The lease, or (more often) a protocol attached to it, may contain a description of the state of the flat when you take the flat over, as well as its contents, the state of the utility metres, etc. The latter in particular is important.
+The lease, or (more often) a handover protocol attached to it, may contain a description of the state of the flat when you take the flat over, as well as its contents, the state of the utility metres, etc. The latter in particular is important.
 You should check that the figures listed in the protocol correspond to the numbers actually on the meters; otherwise, you might be in for a big surprise when the annual calculation of your consumption of electricity, water and gas is made.
 The same is true of the description of the flat; you do not want to be held responsible for the damage that had actually been caused before you started renting the place or be accused of stealing something that hadn’t been there in the first place.

 Our recommendation is to take photos when you’re taking over the flat and then send them to your landlord’s email.
 Take pictures of the furniture that comes with the flat, as well as any imperfections (cracks in the walls, bigger scratches, etc) This way, you may avoid possible disagreements at the end of your stay.